- Join Now

 Search bar - Gives you the ability to search your document for specific words.
 Search results will be displayed in the preview, and matching search terms will be highlighted throughout the document.

 The following formats can be previewed.
 The previews are rendered into a pdf with standard letter sized pages.

 Note: Documents with any form of security on them cannot have previews generated.

 When previewing an image, the system will show the uploaded image scaled down to fit in the preview pane.
 However, it will not enlarge images to fit.

-When previewing an image that you want to display elsewhere in your community, such as a blog, you can right click the image that is being previewed and select Copy image address.
-The address of this image will now be saved to your clipboard and you can insert it into the [WYSIWYG editor](/support/knowledgebase/articles/WYSIWIG Editor) elsewhere in your community, using the Insert Image tool.
+When previewing an image that you want to display elsewhere in your workplace, such as a blog, you can right-click the image that is being previewed and select Copy image address.
+The address of this image will now be saved to your clipboard and you can insert it into the WYSIWYG editor elsewhere in your workplace, using the Insert Image tool.

 The maximum resolution of an image file that will display inline is 2880x1999.